 About the Minnesota Dahlia Society

-Affiliated with the American Dahlia Society, the Minnesota Dahlia Society was established in 1929 to stimulate interest in, and promote our favorite flower, the versatile Dahlia.
+Affiliated with the American Dahlia Society, the Minnesota Dahlia Society was established in 1929 to stimulate interest in, and promote competition showing of our favorite flower, the versatile Dahlia.

 We are a participating Member Society of the Midwest Dahlia Conference